weldr/weldr.github.io/_posts/2018-04-02-Unpacking-RPM-names.md

       means that about 160MB of the 2.5GB(!) of RPMs produced by each new texlive build is just 5,931 copies of the new changelog.
 That's.. good, right?

+[^7]: Again, while technically RPM lets you do `Requires: <FILENAME>`, that
+      just resolves to "whichever package(s) provide `<FILENAME>`".
+      You'll still get the whole package installed, even if you literally only require that one file.

+[^8]: Okay, it also has `BuildRequires:`, because `rpmbuild` has to care about
+      _building_ packages so that `rpm` can install them.
+But that's it!

+[^9]: There are currently 1,348 packages in F27 that contain exactly one file.
+      Fun fact: the package payload is smaller than the RPM headers for about 2/3 of those (838/1348).

 [Jakarta]: http://jakarta.apache.org/
 [Apache Commons]: http://commons.apache.org/
 [CPAN]: https://www.cpan.org/